Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Forest Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2024, Spring Forest Middle School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 9 component points.
+Performance Objective 3: CLOSING THE GAPS: By June 2025, Spring Forest Middle School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 8 component points.

-2022-23: 18 of 32 Academic Achievement Points Met; 56.3% Component Points (Baseline Year)
+22022-23: 18 of 32 Academic Achievement Points Met; 56.3% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools
+Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables

 Staff Responsible for Monitoring: Administrators